Ivanka Trump's Move To The White House Raises Questions About Ethics

 But just having a high-visibility role could stir up questions about whether her White House presence could be seen as promoting her products as people try to curry favor with her.

-"She is not simply part of the family, she is a businesswoman," Zelizer notes.
+"She is not simply part of the family; she is a businesswoman," Zelizer notes.

 Kathleen Clark, a law professor at Washington University in St Louis and a specialist in government ethics, says the Trump administration's arguments that conflict-of-interest rules don't bind the president or his daughter are disheartening.